Today’s State Fair event schedule

-10 a.m.-5 p.m.: Donate blood at the Gate 3 Bloodmobile to recieve a free fair ticket to use any day during this year’s fair.
+11 a.m.-5 p.m.: Donate blood at the Gate 3 Bloodmobile to receive a free fair ticket to use any day

 12-6 p.m.: Pay one price $25 wristbands at the Carnival

-12-3 p.m.: Children’s Day activities and displays at the Performing Arts Tent

-12-10 p.m.: Flower Show- amateur cut flowers, potted plant entries on display
+12-10 p.m.: Flower Show featuring amateur cut flowers and potted plant entries at the Conservatory

-After 12 p.m.: Fun Vegetable Show Activities for Children in the Greenhouse

 12:45 p.m.: Hot Dog Pig Races in the Family Entertainment Area